Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA

-\paragraph{Compositional generalization.} As noted earlier, exploration results in only \textit{approximate} coverage due to limited budgets for real-world KGs.
-This means that it is likely that no program in $\exploration$ has the exact pattern as the test query.
-Therefore, an important desiderata for our reasoning module is the ability to generalize compositionally \citep{keysers2020measuring, qiu-etal-2022-improving}, i.e. combine seen sub-programs into novel constructs.
-To this end, we modify our retrieval strategy to increase the \textit{coverage} \citep{drozdov2023compositional, levy-etal-2023-diverse} of diverse schema items (relations, classes, and functions) in in-context demonstrations.
-Specifically, instead of only using the $k$-most similar examples from exploration, we ensure that each example represents a unique program pattern, i.e. at least one unique schema item is present within each exemplar.

-\paragraph{Candidate pruning.} Till now, our reasoning method closely follows \citet{gu-etal-2023-dont} (with exceptions in retrieval) but, as we show in Table \ref{tab:reasoning_pruning}, reasoning may be impractically slow when the candidate set $P_t$ to be scored is very large.
-Therefore, we introduce a candidate pruning step that restricts the size of the candidate set to at most 10 at each step of reasoning based on the similarity of anonymized candidate programs with the anonymized natural language test question using the sentence embedding model from retrieval.
+\paragraph{Candidate pruning.} Scoring candidates can entail arbitrary latency depending on the number of candidates to score, making reasoning impractically slow when the candidate set $P_t$ to be scored is very large (Table \ref{tab:reasoning_pruning}).
+We, therefore, introduce a candidate pruning step that restricts the size of the candidate set to at most 10 at each step of reasoning based on the similarity of anonymized candidate programs with the anonymized natural language test question using the sentence embedding model from retrieval.
 To keep our setup KG-agnostic, we do not fine-tune this model.
-In analysis shown in \S{\ref{subsubsec:analysis-cand_pruning}}, we find that not only does pruning improve efficiency, but it also results in more accurate reasoning.
+As shown in \ref{subsubsec:analysis-cand_pruning}, we find that not only does pruning improve efficiency, but it also results in more accurate reasoning.